Jinglab/irAEmodel/README.md

     # Run
     python training.py -t ./train_dat.txt -l 260 -b 1 -k 2 -q 2 -e 300 -p /home/xfan/irAE/pretrained_model/ -s ./model_save_path -g True

-After training the user can with trained model to predict irAE score of cells or samples.
+The training.py script can be used to train the irAE model.
+Once trained, the model can be applied to predict irAE scores for individual cells or samples using the predicting.py script.

 #### 3.Predicting